gallevi10/sport_betting_market_conversion/README.md

 # Sport Betting Market Conversion

 ## 📄 Overview
-It implements a converter that takes sports betting markets in JSON format and outputs them in the required to be standardized format.
+This project implements a converter that takes sports betting markets in JSON format and outputs them in the required to be standardized format.

 ---